 I read about two to three books a week.
-They’re books about marketing, internet or personal development.
+Books about marketing, internet or personal development.
 And novels or crimis.
 I read “The Circle” by Dave Eggers the other day about the influence of social media.
 I can really recommend that one.
-Do you know an interesting title for me to read?
+Do you know another interesting title for me to read?

 10. Visit a friend

 In Holland it’s not a custom to visit friends unexpectedly.
 You call to make an appointment.
 Isn’t that a pity?
 We are living too shortly in Spain to know the drill over here.
 But we are finding our way around, who knows what will happen.

 Do you meditate?
 Whenever I sit down my mind wanders off in all kinds of directions.
 I don’t know what it is to think about nothing.
 But meditating is called ‘practice’ for a reason, so I will keep on trying.

 12. Make a drawing

 Many people are convinced they can’t draw.
 That is such a pity, because the result is they don’t even try.
 Sure, not everyone will be an artist, but it’s my conviction everyone can draw.
 And as with any skill, you’ll get better with practice.